quii/learn-go-with-tests/mocking.md

 }
 ```

-Now the test should be passing (and no longer taking 6 seconds!).
+Now the test should be passing (and no longer taking 4 seconds!).

 ### Still some problems

 There's still another important property we haven't tested.

-The important thing about the function is that it sleeps before the first print and then after each one until the last, e.g:
+`Countdown` should sleep before the first print and then after each one until the last, e.g:

 - `Sleep`
 - `Print N`